Speak up for

 CPAWS' WORK

-With considerable involvement of CPAWS, the Manitoba government released its draft strategy for the recovery of woodland caribou populations in this province in April 2014, followed by a final strategy in October 2015.
-The strategy exceeds all of Canada’s other recovery plans and it commits to protect and manage for 65-80% percent intact suitable boreal caribou habitat in 9 caribou management units.
+With considerable involvement of CPAWS, the Manitoba government developed an updated caribou recovery strategy in October 2015.
+The strategy exceeds all of Canada’s others in Canada as it commits to protect and manage for 65-80% percent intact suitable boreal caribou habitat in 9 caribou management units.

-As the only proven effective method for ensuring long term caribou survival, CPAWS Manitoba continues to advocate for the recovery of this species through the protection of large-scale, in-tact habitats throughout their range in our province, and the proper management of these areas.
-We are pleased that CPAWS efforts resulted in the caribou strategy identifying the need for large cores areas for caribou where forestry will not occur.
+CPAWS continues to advocate for the recovery of caribou through the protection of large-scale, intact habitats across Manitoba, as this is the only method proven to ensure the long-term survival of the species.
+This objective must be a key component of upcoming recovery plans.
+We are pleased that CPAWS’ efforts led to the caribou strategy acknowledging the need for large cores areas for caribou where forestry will not occur.